 Note: If the battery is dead, the device will not get enough power from the sun alone.
 We suggest you plug it in for 24 hours so you can work with a full charge.

-If you have any of the following BOMs: 6014-F, 6014-K1, 6014-CS and the steps above do not work, please proceed to the Cycling Workflow.
-If your unit's BOM isn't part of this list, please email us at firstname.lastname@example.org and we'll assist you as quickly as we can!
+IF your unit isn't part of this list: please email us at firstname.lastname@example.org and we'll assist you as quickly as we can!